marctorsoc/marctorsoc.github.io/_posts/2019-02-08-data-science-in-remote.md

 **Notebooks**

 As explained in
 <a href="https://marctorrellas.github.io/posts/python-tips-tricks/">this post</a>, Jupyter notebooks are very powerful tools for Python easy prototyping, but also for intensive development.
-However, one typically runs the notebook in local, and connect via browser.
+However, one typically runs the jupyter server in local, and connect via browser.
 How do we do this when we want the Python to run in our remote box?

-1. Install Jupyter in the remote box to be able to run the notebook server: `pip install jupyter` or `conda install jupyter`
+1. Install Jupyter lab in the remote box to be able to run the notebook server: `conda install jupyterlab`

-2. `jupiter notebook password`

-3. `jupyter notebook --no-browser --port=8089.`
+1. `jupyter lab --no-browser --port=8089.`

-3. Go to your local box and run: `ssh -N -L 8000:localhost:8089 marc@172.16.6.32`.
+1. Now in your local terminal run: `ssh -N -L 8000:localhost:8089 marc@172.16.6.32`.

 There will be no answer, just leave this open.
-This creates a tunnel from your port 8000 to the port 8089 in the server (these ports are examples and can be changes by any number), where the notebook server is listening.
+This creates a tunnel from your port 8000 to the port 8089 in the server (these ports are examples and can be changed to any number), where the jupyter server is listening.
 Note that if you have multiple servers, they can all listen in the same port, but you have to tunnel them to different ports, so changing the 8000!

 Open a browser and go to localhost:8000.
 The password in step2 will be asked, and you should be able to work as in local.

-Optional: add the tunnel as in `ssh -fN -L 8000:localhost:8089 marc@172.16.6.32` to your `~/.bashrc`, and it will be active but in the background.
+Optional: add the tunnel as in `ssh -fN -L 8000:localhost:8089 marc@172.16.6.32` to your `~/.bashrc`, and it will be active but in the background, and started every time you open a new terminal.
 So no need to have a terminal blocked (but do not close it!).
 To make it effective either restart terminal or `source ~/.bashrc`.

-**Notebook as a service**
+**Jupyter lab as a service**

 After previous section, you're able to run notebooks on the server, and accessing to them via browser.
 So, even though it says localhost:8000, you're in the server! (tunnels dark magic).
-However, it's really annoying going to the server and run the notebook every time.
-This can be automated by running the notebook as a service <a href="https://aichamp.wordpress.com/2017/06/13/setting-up-jupyter-notebook-server-as-service-in-ubuntu-16-04/">source</a>:
+However, it's really annoying going to the server and start the sever every time.
+This can be automated by running it as a service <a href="https://aichamp.wordpress.com/2017/06/13/setting-up-jupyter-notebook-server-as-service-in-ubuntu-16-04/">source</a>:

 * Set the service file `/usr/lib/systemd/system/jupyter.service` (yes, you probably need to create some dirs) as in

   [Unit]<br>
-  Description=Jupyter Notebook<br>
+  Description=Jupyter Lab<br>

   [Service]<br>
   Type=simple<br>
   PIDFile=/run/jupyter.pid<br>
-  ExecStart=/home/marc/miniconda3/bin/jupyter-notebook --no-browser --port=8089<br>
+  ExecStart=/home/marc/miniconda3/bin/jupyter lab --no-browser --port=8089<br>
   User=marc<br>
   Group=marc<br>
   WorkingDirectory=/home/marc<br>